Tony Burke (British trade unionist): Biography

-In 1990 he was elected the NGA regional secretary in the north of England and in 1994, elected as deputy general secretary of the GPMU (the merged union of NGA and Sogat).
-He became known for his focus on organising workers, and was appointed as chair of the Trade Union Congress's (TUC) New Unionism Task Group.
+In 1990 he was elected the NGA regional secretary in the north of England and in 1994, elected as deputy general secretary of the GPMU (the merged union of the NGA and the Society of Graphical and Allied Trades).
+He became known for his focus on organising workers, and was appointed as chair of the Trades Union Congress's (TUC) New Unionism Task Group.

 With Frances O'Grady, who later became the General Secretary of the TUC, they developed the use of trained union organisers from different backgrounds from inside and outside of union movement to recruit and organise new members and workforces into the trade union movement.

-He led negotiations with print, papermaking and packaging employers for the modernisation of national collective agreements, the use of new technologies, skills, retraining and apprenticeships.
+Burke led negotiations with print, papermaking and packaging employers for the modernisation of national collective agreements, the use of new technologies, skills, retraining and apprenticeships.